ipsy-md/docs/docs/open-science/code-management/sharing.md

 [Github](https://github.com/) and [Gitlab](https://gitlab.com/gitlab-org/gitlab) are just a few of the platforms that allow code sharing, such platforms, however, are not just public storages for code, but they are tools for collaborative projects.
 The advantage of using such platforms during your research are diverse:

 - They allow to share and document your code with your publication.
-- They rely on `git`, meaning that you can modify and keep track of your code locally through git and transfer (`push`) your changes to the version of your code hosted on Github or other platforms.
+- They rely on `git`, meaning that you can modify and keep track of your code locally through git and transfer (`push`) your changes to Github or other platforms.
-- They allow to work easily on the same project with your collaborators.
+- They allow easily collaborate at the same project.
 - They give you a free and safe backup for your code.
 - They allow other people to use your code, help you to find potential issues and improve your code.